petaverse-cloud/pv-docs-site/docs/devices/1-getting-started/1_Introduction.md

 Together, the PHAST 1 and its companion App create a comprehensive system for [monitoring and managing your pet's health and activities](/docs/petority/features/health-monitoring).

-If you'd like to learn more about the Wagguracy PHAST 1 Kit, please see: [Wagguracy PHAST 1 Kit.](/docs/devices/general-information/kit)
+If you'd like to learn more about the WAGGURACY PHAST 1 Kit, please see: [WAGGURACY PHAST 1 Kit.](/docs/devices/general-information/kit)